It’s so important to make sure you take good care of your body, and mind every day, not just when

 You are more likely to achieve your goals with support.
 Get personalised support in your area: Brighton and Hove, East Sussex, West Sussex.
 There is also lots of information and practical advice about keeping healthy on the NHS website.

-It may be getting cold outside and winter feels like it’s finally here, but it needn’t be the unhealthiest time of year for you and your family.
+It may be cold outside and lockdown brings its own struggles, but it needn’t be the unhealthiest time of year for you and your family.

-There are lots of things people can do to prepare for winter and stay well during the colder months.
+There are lots of things people can do to stay well during the colder months.

 It is important to keep warm in winter – both inside and outdoors.
 Keeping warm over the winter months can help to prevent a range of health problems from colds to more serious conditions such as heart attacks, strokes, pneumonia and depression.